(Warning: This review and book has discussions about death, not meant for younger audiences)

 The world makes it so that if you are on top you stay on top but if you are on the bottom, you can't get much higher.
 But people haven't learned yet.
 To get to the higher part of the world, you need to change a life, create something that will make people happy or at ease.
 Make working less better, they won't have as much stress which can make them more productive, they can be happier.
 Make life enjoyable and full of laughter and love.

 Not only does a single book do this, but there are also 2 more that goes into how Katniss and others try and take down the Capitol and make the world they live in better and happier and make life enjoyable and full of laughter and love and not stress.

 This book has changed my perspective on the government and the world in the last few years alone.
 The idea of this book was not to only entertain but to give sight to what might be ahead or what is currently happening in the world right under our noses.
 This series is very likable but can be slow at times but can be entertaining once you pass it.
 While there is a prequel to the series called "The Ballad of Songbirds and Snake" which takes place when President Snow, the main antagonist in the original series, is a teenager growing up in the world.
-Since I have not read the prequel I can not give sight into it but I can see through me looking up the main plot of the book that it has poorer reviews because of its "lack of connection to the original series" which is very agreeable because it's more of a prequel set farther back than the sequels.
+Since I have not read the prequel I can not give sight into it but I can see through me looking up the main plot of the book that it has poorer reviews because of its "lack of connection to the original series".

 I recommend this book and series for anyone who can handle death in fiction, a bit of real life, and some action.
 This book is meant to give the reader an understanding of how the world works and what to do to make yourself and others happier.